So, you're one of the lucky ones, and your teenager has a natural inclination for sports, or you've been successful in persuading them to try.

-You should always read labels on anything you’re putting into your own or your child’s body, and vitamins are no exception.
+You should always read labels on anything you're putting into your own or your child's body, and vitamins for teens are no exception.

 Vitamins A and B-6 are good examples.
 Taking these in excess can cause a weakening of the bones and overly stress the nerves, so be sure you're not using a multivitamin that could potentially cause more harm than good.

-It’s not something to panic about, but a good rule of thumb is to keep in mind your teen’s diet–they’re getting vitamins and minerals there too–and just remember that less is often more.
+It's not something to panic about, but a good rule of thumb is to keep in mind your teen's diet and make sure they're getting vitamins and minerals there as well, and just remember that less is often more.

-There are more multivitamins than there are times your kids are going to ask for pizza for dinner, but here’s a slightly pared down list to get you started.
+There are more multivitamins and vitamins for teenagers girls and boys than there are times your kids are going to ask for pizza for dinner, but here's a slightly pared-down list to get you started.

 Also brands and products to consider: Natures Way, Yummi Bears, Twinlab.

 The dietary supplement, Shingrix, has been widely touted by the Public Health Agency of Canada as having an incredibly high vaccine-to-case-fatality ratio, which would seem to make it a perfect product for parents of teenaged girls and boys.
 The drug also sounds like a big improvement over the current trivalent HPV vaccine, given that it’s got an extra dose to help protect against the more serious type of human papillomavirus, HPV 16.

 Best Vitamins for Teenage Acne